burtvadr/Portable-Flatpak/README.md

 ### 3.3 Detection Mechanism

-* language assumptions, (on by default), `dat`´ `data` `dados` are detected as the [DATA] directory, same with bin/binaries/binarios will be detected as [BIN] , you should have control of the assumptions
-* The system should detect what the user wants to keep automatically by the presence of directories so users generally don’t need to edit text files or use the terminal for typical workflows.

 **user A — Data Persistence**
 * **Trigger:** Presence of [DATA] and absence of [BIN]
 * **results:** Keep only user saves/configuration portable; binaries remain on the host.
 Binaries are retrievable from Flathub.